-This proxy statement contains adjusted EBITDA (earnings before interest, taxes, depreciation and amortization) and free cash flow, which are non-GAAP financial measures that were used in determining annual incentive compensation for our named executives.
+This proxy statement contains Adjusted EBITDA (earnings before interest, taxes, depreciation and amortization) and Free cash flow conversion which are non-GAAP financial measures that were used in determining annual incentive compensation for our named executives.
 Adjusted EBITDA is calculated by excluding items that we believe to be infrequent or not indicative of our underlying operating performance, as well as certain non-cash expenses.
-For the periods covered by this proxy statement, such items include restructuring and other related charges, acquisition related expenses and adjustments, and non-cash stock-based compensation expenses.
-Free cash flow is calculated as operating cash flow less capital expenditures.
+For the period covered by this proxy statement, such items include restructuring and other related charges, transaction related expenses and adjustments, non-cash stock-based compensation expenses, gain from insurance settlement, legacy legal matters, CEO transition, and loss from write-off of assets.
+Free cash flow is calculated as net cash provided by operating activities less purchases of property, plant and equipment and plus proceeds from sale of property, plant and equipment.
+Free cash flow conversion is calculated as the ratio of free cash flow excluding factors outside management's control to Adjusted EBITDA.

-The following table reconciles Income from continuing operations to Adjusted EBITDA for 2022.
+The following table reconciles Net loss to Adjusted EBITDA for 2024.